Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/setup-linting.md

 ## Sample Ada Linting Configurations

-We also have a [separate resource file listing](examples/eslintrc.examples.resource.md) a couple of linting configurations we will use at ada.
+We also have a [separate resource file](examples/eslintrc.examples.resource.md) listing a couple of linting configurations we will use at Ada.

 ## Optional:  Setting up Eslint On a New Project